crlxs/crlxs/README.md

 ## Currently working on 💽
 - 💾 [Homelab](https://github.com/crlxs/homelab).
 Documenting my homelab, where I self-host services for me and my family and test new things.
 - ⚫ [Dotfiles](https://github.com/crlxs/dotfiles).
 My Linux dotfiles, I have embraced the [suckless.org] philosophy!
 - 🏆📊 [Leaguealytics](https://github.com/crlxs/leaguealytics).
-Analysis/game outcome prediction for League of Legends, using Python and the Selenium WebDriver to scrape data from various websites.
+Analysis/game outcome prediction for League of Legends, using Python and the Selenium WebDriver.